sotopia-lab/awesome-social-agents/README.md

 </div>

 <!-- The integration of AI systems into our daily lives has become increasingly ubiquitous, with these systems now capable of interacting with humans in more human-like behaviors than ever before.
 Specifically, t -->
+🎯 What is a **social agent**: A social agent is a human communicative agent that perceive environment, either social or physical, and act upon it with language, action, or non-verbal communication.

 The rise of Large Language Models (LLMs)/foundational models presents new opportunities for simulating complex human **social behaviors**.
 As a result, there is a rapidly growing body of work emerging in this domain.
 We hope to categorize and synergize recent efforts to provide a comprehensive guidebook of **social agents** weaving together multiple domains, including language, embodiment, and robotics.

 Our goal is to offer insights crucial for understanding and harnessing **social agents'** potential impact on society.
 We strive to keep these updated regularly and continuously. **We greatly appreciate any contributions via PRs, issues, emails, or other methods.**